Overview

 All four outcomes are listed in the evaluation pane with the number of documents for each outcome.

-The Manual Report is a contingency table that reports document numbers across your coding and aji’s ratings.
+The Report tab contains a contingency table that presents document numbers across your coding and the GenAI ratings.
 If there are documents you have yet to code, they’ll appear in the “Not Labelled” row.

 From this tab, you can also perform the following actions: